These Kohlrabi Pickles are a delicious alternative to traditional cucumber pickles. And they are ridiculously simple to make.

 The other day I opened my CSA harvest to find this alien staring back at me.

-That is a kohlrabi.
-It is related to cabbage and Brussels sprouts and tastes kind of like a turnip.
+Kohlrabi is related to cabbage and Brussels sprouts but has a milder taste like turnips.
 I like them cooked and raw in salads.
 I recently made this recipe for Kohlrabi Apple Slaw on Harvest2U.
 It is amazing, but I didn't want 5 pounds of it.

 Normally you won't find them this large.
 They are usually more baseball or softball size.
 My guess is this went a bit rogue.
 If you have ever grown zucchini and suddenly discovered a fruit as big as your arm hiding under a leaf you know it can happen. 🙂